Layer Management

 1. From the SkylineGlobe Server Manager menu, select Layers.
 The Layers page is displayed.

-Layer Properties Dialog
+Layer Properties Panel

 3. Edit the properties as required: